 Board of Trustees

-Beth is co-founder and executive editor for Smarthistory and faculty emeritus at Khan Academy.
+Beth Harris is co-founder and executive director for Smarthistory and faculty emeritus at Khan Academy.
 Previously, she was the first director of digital learning at The Museum of Modern Art, where she started MoMA Courses Online and co-produced educational videos, websites and apps.
 And before joining MoMA, Beth was Associate Professor of art history and director of distance learning at the Fashion Institute of Technology.

-Maura is Special Counsel at Sullivan & Cromwell, focusing on white collar criminal defense and investigations.
+Maura Miller is Special Counsel at Sullivan & Cromwell, focusing on white collar criminal defense and investigations.
 Her work has required extensive travel, and she tries to squeeze in museum visits whenever she can.
 She currently collects the art of her four year old daughter Rory who is extremely prolific in a variety of media.
 She also is a member of the board of the Judges and Lawyers Breast Cancer Alert which provides legal and social services to breast cancer victims and their families.

 Jennifer Freund Pardee is Director of Leadership Annual Giving at the Philadelphia Museum of Art.
 Before that, she was Regional Director of Development at the American Jewish Committee, Atlanta, GA.
 Jenn has a BA from Princeton University and an MBA from the University of New Mexico.